Learn all about the 8 month sleep regression and why it can happen at 9-10 months, also. Learn causes and what to do.

 Your child is learning so much and might find nap time a great time to really practice this new ability.

 One of the best things to do when this happens is to practice the skill a lot during playtime.
+So if your little one is scooting or cruising around the crib through the afternoon nap, address that during play time.

 This is so common that I have an entire post dedicated to it.
 Read up on How to Stop New Skills from Disrupting Naps and Sleep here.